qyoaotylln18/minimtx/minimtx-005/README.md

 # minimtx

-minimtx is the name for this docker-compose project that contains working revisions of awx and gitlab. minimtx is primary made for testing/learning purposes only.
+minimtx is the name for this docker-compose project that contains working revisions of awx and gitea. minimtx is primary made for testing/learning purposes only.